Bullrich/Unity-Menu/README.md

 Action is a void method with no parameters, and string is the description of the button.

-Be aware that the console has a screen that will show the last logged message.
+The console has a screen that shows the logs and allow the user to navigate through them.

 An example of how to use this would be the following:
 ```csharp